trailblazer/trailblazer.github.io/gems/disposable/api.md

 ## Sync

+To write twin data back to the models, use `sync`.
+You have to include `Sync`.

+    class AlbumTwin < Disposable::Twin
+      feature Sync
+      #..
+    end

-Given the above state change on the twin, here is what happens after calling `#sync`.
+Given the above state change on the twin, here is what happens when calling `#sync`.

 ```ruby
 album.title  #=> "Nice Try"